Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates and nickelates: Results

 From now on, we concentrate on two-particle quantities such as the spin-spin correlation and the spin structure factor, as both experimental and theoretical studies~\cite{Lichtenstein_AFM_2000, hart2015observation} have revealed N\'eel antiferromagnetic ordering near zero doping.
 Therefore, a careful examination of how $U_{dd}$ and $\epsilon_p$ influence these quantities is warranted.
 We first examine the orbital-resolved local moment, $\langle m^2 \rangle_\alpha = \langle (n^\alpha_\uparrow-n^\alpha_\downarrow)^2 \rangle$, which quantifies the localized behavior of spins as a precondition for the emergence of magnetic order.
 Since $\epsilon_p$ adjusts the distribution of the doped electron/hole directly, one can readily anticipate its strong influence on the local moment.

-On the one hand, as illustrated in Fig.~\ref{m2}(a), increasing $\epsilon_p$ apparently enhances the local moment on Cu orbital arising from the effectively larger $U_{dd}$.
+On the one hand, as illustrated in Fig.~\ref{m2}(a), increasing $\epsilon_p$ \py{clearly} enhances the local moment on Cu orbital \py{, which enlarges the effective interaction on Cu-$d$ orbital}.
 The local moment at both electron and hole doping sides show nearly linear dependence with strong slope asymmetry.
-At the hole doping side, the decreasing $\langle m^2 \rangle_{\mathrm{Cu}}$ with doping when $\epsilon_p$ is larger than 2.0 suggests that the magnetic correlations would also be weakened.
-Although $\langle m^2 \rangle_{\mathrm{O}}$ obviously increases at the hole doping side, its amplitude is much smaller compared to Cu and contributes less to the magnetic response in the system, as clearly evidenced in precious DQMC study~\cite{kung_characterizing_2016}.
-On the other hand, Fig.~\ref{m2}(b) indicates the less significant impact of $U_{dd}$, especially at the electron doping side.
+At the hole doping side, the decreasing $\langle m^2 \rangle_{\mathrm{Cu}}$ with doping \py{for $\epsilon_p > 2.0$} suggests that the magnetic correlations would also be weakened.
+Although $\langle m^2 \rangle_{\mathrm{O}}$ obviously increases at the hole doping side, its amplitude is much smaller compared to Cu and contributes less to the magnetic response in the system, as clearly evidenced in \py{a previous} DQMC study~\cite{kung_characterizing_2016}.
+On the other hand, Fig.~\ref{m2}(b) indicates \py{a} less significant impact of $U_{dd}$, especially at the electron doping side.
 The onsite repulsion on the Cu orbital effectively limits the double occupancy and thereby enhances $\langle m^2 \rangle_{\mathrm{Cu}}$ at the hole doping side.

 In our SU(2)-symmetric system under investigation, the complete spin rotational symmetry is maintained.
 Nonetheless, numerically z-component quantities show less uncertainty so that we adopt the z-component of spin-spin correlation function